oxmoei/boundless/README.md

 ---

 ## Configure Segment Size
 Larger segment size causes more proving (bento) performance, but require more GPU vRAM.
-To pick the right `SEGMENT_SIZE` for your GPU VRAM, see the [official performance optimization page](https://docs.beboundless.xyz/provers/performance-optimization#finding-the-maximum-segment_size-for-gpu-vram).
+To pick the right `SEGMENT_SIZE` value for your GPU vRAM, see the [official performance optimization page](https://docs.beboundless.xyz/provers/performance-optimization#finding-the-maximum-segment_size-for-gpu-vram).

 ![image](https://github.com/user-attachments/assets/ef566e27-ce69-4563-a035-87733827126d)

-* Note, when you set a number for `SEGMENT_SIZE`, it sets that number for each GPU identically.
+* Note, when you set a value for `SEGMENT_SIZE`, it sets that value for each GPU identically.
-* The default value of `SEGMENT_SIZE` is `21`, if you have a 24GB vRAM GPU, skip this step

 ### Setting SEGMENT_SIZE
+The default value of `SEGMENT_SIZE` is `21` which is compatible with `>20GB` vRAM GPUs.
+If you have a `>20GB` vRAM GPU, skip this step.

 **Configure `SEGMENT_SIZE` in `compose.yml`**

 * `SEGMENT_SIZE` in `compose.yml` under the `x-exec-agent-common` service is `21`by default.
-  * You can change the value of `SEGMENT_SIZE` directly in `compose.yml` by adding `SEGMENT_SIZE: 21` in `environment` section of `x-exec-agent-common`
+  * You can change the value of `SEGMENT_SIZE` directly in `compose.yml` by adding `SEGMENT_SIZE: 21` in `environment` section of `x-exec-agent-common` container.
-  * Your `x-exec-agent-common` will be like this:
+  * Your modified `x-exec-agent-common` container will be like this:
   ```yaml
   x-exec-agent-common: &exec-agent-common
   <<: *agent-common